xiaogit00/covalent-docs/content/en/docs/network/learn-network/network-pipeline.md

 *The goal of this page is to provide a high-level overview of the Covalent Network data pipeline.*

 A lot happens between blockchain data being extracted and indexed to a developer querying the unified Covalent API.
-Currently, this entire process is hosted centrally by Covalent.
-However, the Covalent Network shifts this responsibility from Covalent to Network Operators, each of which can be imagined as a node on the Covalent Network.
+With the Covalent Network, each of the steps - starting with the production of Block Specimens - will be responsibility of Network Operators, each of which is a node on the Covalent Network.

 <img src="/static/images/network/pipeline.jpg"></img>